The final presentations and demos are scheduled for various days, details to appear on the front page.

 - Explain the problem your client wanted you to solve (second most important part)

 - Explain the problem they had, or the problem your team decide to address.
 Use examples.
-Remember that we know nothing about your client.
+Remember that we know nothing about your client or your problem.

 - Describe how they handle it know, without your app